gnosischain/documentation/docs/node/Node Tools/swarm/b-docker-swarm.md

 # Swarm with Docker

+The following is a guide to get you started running a Bee full node with staking on Swarm using Docker.
 Docker containers for Bee are hosted at [Docker Hub](https://hub.docker.com/r/ethersphere/bee).

 :::caution
 In the examples below we specify the exact version number of the image using the 2.2.0 tag.
 It's recommended to only use the exact version number tags.
-You can find all available tags for Bee on [Docker Hub](https://hub.docker.com/r/ethersphere/bee/tags).
+Make sure to check that you're on the latest version of Bee by reviewing the tags for Bee on [Docker Hub](https://hub.docker.com/r/ethersphere/bee/tags), and replace 2.2.0 in the commands below if there is a newer full release.
 :::

 :::warning
 Note that in all the examples below we map the Bee API to 127.0.0.1 (localhost), since we do not want to expose our Bee API endpoint to the public internet, as that would allow anyone to control our node.
 Make sure you do the same, and it's also recommended to use a  firewall to protect access to your node(s).
 :::

 :::info
 The guide below is for a full Bee node with staking.
 To run a light node (uploads and downloads only), set `BEE_FULL_NODE` to false, or to run in ultra light (allows downloads only) mode you can set both `BEE_FULL_NODE` and `BEE_SWAP_ENABLE` to false.